 The ICS is proud to be the only United States organization to facilitate tours of Rome's Jewish catacombs by providing extensive written and visual documentation of their structure and history (link).
 For information on how to visit the Jewish catacombs and on the unique partnership between the Union of Italian Jewish communities (UCEI) and the Italian Ministry of Culture for their study and conservation, see our list below.
 Please note that, at present (2021), the only Jewish catacombs in Rome accessible to the public are those of the Vigna Randanini (tours of the Villa Torlonia catacombs are planned for the near future in conjunction with construction of the Shoah Museum of Rome):

-Jewish Catacombs of “Vigna Randanini"
+Jewish Catacombs of the “Vigna Randanini"

 Via Appia Pignatelli, n.
 4 (Appia - Rome)

-Jewish Catacomb of “Vigna Cimarra"
+Jewish Catacomb of the “Vigna Cimarra"

 Via di San Sebastiano, n.
 28 (Appia - Rome)

 Below private property.
 For information, contact the Direction of the Parco Archeologico dell'Appia Antica; email: email@example.com Click here for a site visit in 2001.

 In a public park.
 In restoration through 2019; for information on their projected opening in late 2019, contact the Soprintendenza Speciale Archeologia Belle Arti e Paesaggio di Roma - tel. +39.06-47788415; email Dr. Anna De Santis (archaeological inspector for Rome's Municipio III): firstname.lastname@example.org.
 Overview (in English) of the Villa Torlonia Catacombs' topography and development here (link).

 Area bordered by the Circonvallazione Gianicolense - via Francesco Massi - via Vincenzo Monti - Rome-Viterbo railway (Portuense - Rome).